haggen/wow/src/Fishease/README.md

 **Fishease** tweaks your game settings while you're fishing for convenience and ease.

-1. Enable and adjust soft targeting interaction, extending range and rebinding the key.
+1. Enables and adjusts soft targeting interaction, extending range and rebinding the key.
-2. Lower music and ambiance volumes and raising effects volume.
+2. Lowers music and ambiance volumes and raising sound effects volume.

-All the changed settings are restored after fishing.
+All the changed settings are rolled back after fishing.

 ## Installation